Hiking Hocking Hills, Ohio Best Trails and Top Tips

 The Grandma Gatewood hiking trail is an out-and-back trek that begins at Old Man’s Cave and ends at Ash Cave.
 It is marked on some maps at the Buckeye Trail Hocking Hills Trek.

 That said, it is the most rugged part of the hike.
 It is sometimes unclear where the path is, so be sure to look for the blue marks on trees.
-Parts of the trail are strenuous and requires climbing over rocks.
+Parts of the trail are strenuous and require climbing over rocks.
+Past Cedar Falls, the trail flattens out the rest of the way to Ash Cave.

-On the return trek, hikers can retrace their footsteps from beginning to end – or hop on one of the other trails, like the Whispering Cave return trail or the Gorge Overlook Trail at Cedar Falls.
+On the return trek, hikers can retrace their footsteps or hop on one of the other trails, like the Whispering Cave return trail or the Gorge Overlook Trail at Cedar Falls.

-Optional 6-Mile Grandma Gatewood Trail Loop via Gorge Overlook Trail
+Grandma Gatewood Trail Loop via Gorge Overlook Trail

 Fishing at Rose Lake, Hocking Hills, Ohio

-Hikers looking for a shorter, loop trail can connect the Grandma Gatewood Trail to the Gorge Overlook Trail for a looping 6-mile hike.
+Those looking for a shorter, loop trail can connect the Grandma Gatewood Trail to the Gorge Overlook Trail for a looping 6-mile hike.
 We highly recommend this route as one of the Best of Hocking Hills hikes!

 #5 Conkles Hollow Hocking Hills, Ohio